In this chapter, you will learn:

 At the end of the exercise, everyone should share their worksheets and discuss why they chose the metric and Inputs for this other product.

-for this.
+Rather than everyone collaborating aloud, we like to use a silent brainstorming technique for this.
 Ask everyone on the North Star team to spend 5-10 minutes in a silent brainstorm with the blank worksheet used in the OpenTable activity above.

 To help the participants, you might share the checklist of criteria on a screen, so everyone can think about what makes a good North Star Metric.